IMSGlobal/caliper-cert-guide/caliper-cert-guide.md

 Any Caliper defined action can be used to describe the interaction.

 #### Restrictions
-Use of the Basic Profile is limited to describing interactions not modeled in other profiles.
+* Use of the Basic Profile is limited to describing interactions not modeled in other profiles.
 Any events described MUST be expressed using only the [Event](#event) supertype.
+* An [Agent](#Agent) or one of its subtypes MUST be specified as the `actor` of the interaction.
+* The `action` vocabulary is limited to the supported actions described in the Caliper specification and no other.
+* An [Entity](#entity) or one of its subtypes MUST be specified as the `object` of the interaction.
+* an `eventTime` MUST be specified.
+The value MUST be expressed as an ISO 8601 date and time value expressed with millisecond precision using the format YYYY-MM-DDTHH:mm:ss.SSSZ set to UTC with no offset specified.
+* All other [Event](#event) properties are considered optional.

 ### <a name="annotationProfile"></a>3.2 Annotation Profile

 #### Minimum Conformance